wasu-2/Task-Scheduler-Parser/README.md

 All results are exported into a UTF-8 encoded CSV file suitible for Eric Zimmerman timeline explorer, or other spreadsheet applications.

+Thanks to ChatGPT for helping me with this PowerShell script